bugzilla/bugzilla/docs/en/rst/upgrading/upgrading-with-git.rst

    .. warning:: For some upgrades, running :file:`checksetup.pl` on a large
       installation (75,000 or more bugs) can take a long time, possibly several hours, if e.g. indexes need to be rebuilt.
-If this would be a problem for you, you can determine timings by doing a test upgrade on a development server with the production data.
+If this length of downtime would be a problem for you, you can determine timings for your particular situation by doing a test upgrade on a development server with the production data.

 .. _upgrade-finish: